-Cell phone use is permitted ONLY during the following times; Before 7:25, During Lunch, After 2:42 and In certain circumstances permission maybe granted by a teacher to use a cell phone for instructional purposes only.
-At all other times during the school day cell phones should be turned off and stored in a secured locker.
-If in Tiers 2 or 3, cell phones must remain in the students backpack or pocket unless given permission by a staff member or it is lunchtime.
+Cell phone use is permitted ONLY during the following times; Before 7:25, During Lunch, after 2:42 and in certain circumstances permission may be granted by a teacher to use a cell phone for instructional purposes only.
+At all other times during the school day cell phones should be turned off and stored in a secured locker or backpack.
 Phones that are on silence/vibrate mode are considered off.
 At no time should students use cell phones to capture images (photo or video) unless specific permission is granted by a teacher.

-Please Note: Parents and/or family members should not call/text students during the school day as it is a temptation to the student to respond thus violating the schools usage policy and more importantly can disrupt the learning environment.
-If a parent needs to contact a student with an emergency situation, the contact should be done though the office.
+Please Note: Parents and/or family members should not call/text students during the school day as it is a temptation to the student to respond thus violating the school's usage policy and more importantly can disrupt the learning environment.
+If a parent needs to contact a student with an emergency situation, the contact should be done through the office.
 Consequences for unauthorized use of cell phones will begin with the classroom teacher and may for repeated violations include: confiscation of phone until a parent picks it up, detention, suspension.